-Pre-Clinical Assessment
+Pre-Clinical Assessment -

-The pre-clinical assessment, conducted during the first two weeks of the Fall and Spring semesters, is used to assess student's level of clinical readiness at the beginning of the semester.
+The pre-clinical assessment, conducted during the first two weeks of the semester is used to assess student's level of clinical readiness at the beginning of the semester.
+If needed, a Clinical Success Plan will be developed by the DMS Program Director and Clinical Coordinator.